English

 • An hour after dinner: magnesium

-• Just before bedtime: probiotics
+• Just before bedtime: live bacterial strains

 • Avoid taking supplements with coffee or whole grains (due to phytic acid, especially for minerals)